top of page

 Finally, consider how much disruption you're prepared for.

-• Targeted adaptations can often be completed in days or weeks, without requiring you to leave the home.
+• Targeted adaptations can often be completed in days or weeks, without requiring you to leave home.

 There’s no right answer, only the one that aligns with your lifestyle, health needs, and emotional readiness.